Asu-Ghi/Personal_Projects/MiniNet/README.md

 ## Planned Work
 - Support for CNN and RNN layers
-- CUDA implementation for computationally heavier tasks
+- CUDA implementation for computationally heavier training tasks